hoangduytran/blender-manual/manual/render/shader_nodes/input/bevel.rst

 Radius
    Width of the bevel effect on edges.
 Normal
-   Normal to apply bevel on top of, to be combined with a Bump node for example.
+   Normal to apply bevel on top of, to be combined with a :doc:`/render/shader_nodes/vector/bump` for example.
+When not connected, uses the surface normal.

 Properties